Pure Land Buddhism: Practices

 Pure Land is one of the most widely practiced traditions of Buddhism in East Asia.
 It may be the dominant form of Buddhism in China, Japan, Vietnam and Korea.

-All Chinese sources agree that the principal practice of the Pure Land "easy path" is nianfo (Chinese: 念佛; Japanese: nenbutsu), which is described in a variety of different ways by Chinese sources and is also called "holding the name" (chēngmíng).
+All Chinese sources agree that the principal practice of the Pure Land "easy path" is nianfo (念佛; Japanese: nenbutsu), which is described in a variety of different ways by Chinese sources and is also called "holding the name" (chēngmíng).
 Patriarch Shandao writes that while nianfo is the "primary deed" (zhengye) in pure land practice, there are also four other auxiliary practices (zhuye): reciting Pure Land sutras, contemplating Amitabha, worshiping Amitabha and singing praises to Amitabha.
 All other practices apart from these are "miscellaneous practices" (zaxing) and are secondary to the five primary Pure Land practices.

 In some forms of East Asian Buddhism, nianfo is generally seen as one practice among many.
-For example, according to Yuan dynasty monk Tianru Weize's (天如惟則, 1286?–1354) Questions about Pure Land (T.1972), there are three main approaches to Pure Land practice: visualization (guānxiǎng 觀想), recollection and invocation (yìniàn 意念), and "various practices" (zhòngxíng 眾行) which include ethical precepts, taking refuge and so on (and whose merit can lead to the Pure Land, especially if dedicated to this purpose).
+For example, according to Yuan dynasty monk Tianru Weize's (天如惟則, 1286?–1354) Questions about Pure Land (T.1972), there are three main approaches to Pure Land practice: visualization (觀想), recollection and invocation (意念), and "various practices" (眾行) which include ethical precepts, taking refuge and so on (and whose merit can lead to the Pure Land, especially if dedicated to this purpose).

 In other quarters however, nianfo is the only practice which is recommended and other practices are not seen as helpful.
 The Japanese Pure Land sects of Jōdo-shū and Jōdo Shinshū traditionally focus on the oral recitation of the nianfo exclusively.
 Similarly, the Chinese master Jixing Chewu (1741–1810) practiced and taught nianfo exclusively, having practiced it together with Chan in the past but then having abandoning this dual practice for an exclusive focus on nianfo.